vsdifficult/Kube-start/README.md

 ## Credentials

 Default login credentials:
-- Email: admin@example.com
+- Email: admin
-- Password: StrongPassword123
+- Password: qwerty

 **Note**: It is recommended to change these default credentials for production use.